 VJM Metal Craftsman - This website is a clearinghouse of news, information, and articles, research, and workshops focused on the restoration and of historic metal truss bridges.
 VJM Metal Craftsman is run by Vern Mesler, a leading metal truss bridge restoration expert.
 A strong focus is placed on the restoration of metal truss bridges with attention paid to retaining original materials or exactly replicating worn parts of a truss bridge, as well as the use of riveting in restoration.

-Historic Bridges of the U.S. - Historic Bridges of the U.S. is one of the largest bridge websites on the Internet, and relies heavily on bridge photo contributions from viewers like you.
-Its covers numerous states and is rapidly expanding, but centers around its original coverage state of Missouri.
-Check out the unique suspension "swinging bridges" that were built in central Missouri at this page.
+Bridgehunter.com - Bridgehunter.com is one of the largest bridge websites on the Internet, and relies heavily on bridge photo contributions from viewers like you.
+It is essentially the Wikipedia of bridges.
+Its covers all states, having grown from its original coverage state of Missouri.

 Structurae - This website provides data on bridges, along with another structures, with a focus on Europe.